aelkz/microservices-security/README.md

 oc set volume dc/${APP} --add --overwrite --name=${APP}-config-volume -m /deployments/config -t configmap --configmap-name=${APP}-config -n ${PROJECT_NAMESPACE}
 ```

+<b>NOTE:</b> All application roles are prefixed with <b>ROLE_</b> on source-code.
+This could be changed if you want at line 80 in `../configuration/security/JwtAccessTokenCustomizer.java` class.
+On RHSSO, these roles are registered without this prefix. [stack overflow](https://stackoverflow.com/questions/33205236/spring-security-added-prefix-role-to-all-roles-name)

 ### `SECURITY LAB: FINAL STEP`

 Open the nodejs webapp into your browser: